um-dsp/MalEvol/README.md

 ## Requirements Installation

-- Python 3
+- Python 3: Used to run MalEvol.py
 - `pip3 install -r requirements.txt`
+- Python 2: Used to run CapTipper.py
-- Python 2 is used too: Make sure that the python2 command in your variable environment is "python2"
+- Make sure that the python2 command in your variable environment is "python2"

 ### Clone